Frequently asked questions

 The Oxford Dictionaries API v2 has flexible plans to suit all types of application.
-You can register for a Prototype account for free or register for our Developer plan to access all data and functionality.
+You can register for a Prototype account for free.
 Once registered you can get started using the data straight away with your unique App ID and App Key.
 If you want to explore the API before registering our live documentation offers a playground to try real requests and view the data.
 For the full features and capabilities of the API you will need to register here.

 You can log in to your account by clicking the 'sign in' option from the main menu.
 If you have not already created an account, please select a plan that suits you and create an account.

 You can view our plans here.
 We offer flexible plans to suit all types of application, based on the functionality you require.
 Any application requesting the ability to cache data will need to get in touch to discuss an Enterprise plan.